Free admission tickets are available to school groups if the field trip has been scheduled through Visitor Services at least 1 month in advance.

-- Please remind students to use indoor voices and refrain from running.
+- Students should use indoor voices and refrain from running.

 - Flash photography is prohibited.
-Ask a Docent (volunteer guide) if there are photography restrictions in the special exhibits.
+Ask a Docent (volunteer guide) if there are photography restrictions in a particular location.

 - Please review information about admission tickets, location, directions, parking, self-guides, dining, the Museum Store, accessibility, group visits, and how to contact us before your visit.